NoahTheCat/Autosampler/docs/RemoteOps.md

 # Particle Console

 If you open the particle console of the Autosampler you should see this:

 <img src="img/ParticleConsole.png" width="800:" />

 On the right hand side there is a list of the `Functions` that you can perform, and below them the `Variables` that you can read.

-If you can't see them.
+ If you can't see them:

 1. Make sure that you're on the console for the right piece of equipment by checking the device name
 2. Refresh the `Functions` or `Variables` list by clicking on the little looped-arrow symbol to the right of the title.